harnamc/home-blink/README.md

 # Home Blink Service

 This project is a Python application designed to interact with Blink devices.
 Currently, it updates the thumbnails of all camera in the Blink account.
+The setup will create a `systemd` service and timer to run evert 15 minutes.
+The properties can be modified for your own use case.

 ## Prerequisites

 - Linux system with systemd (e.g., RHEL 9, CentOS, Ubuntu)
 - Python 3.x installed
 - Git installed
-- Sudo privileges (for system-wide configuration) **or** use user-level systemd if preferred

 ## Setup